tbanken/pyplaces/docs/source/index.rst

 User Reference
 **************

-The user reference is available ::ref::`here <user-ref>` in case you run into any issues.
+The user reference is available :ref:`here <user-ref>` in case you run into any issues.

 License
 *******